Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             ribosome binding site and start codon.
 Default is 15.
       --rbs_not_after_tss, -at
-                            For generating best results, if the ribosome binding site of sORF is not associted with TSS, this function will include this candidate as well.
+                            For generating best results, if the ribosome binding site of sORF is not associated with TSS, this function will include this candidate as well.
 Default is False.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
                             The number of nucleotides of ribosome binding site can